Lowell Folk Festival: 35 Years of Folk, Food, Family and Fun!

 What’s the Festival like?

 Most of Downtown Lowell becomes Festival grounds for the three days of the Festival.
-With five performance stages, some folks settle in for an afternoon or evening at one stage.
+With multiple performance stages, some folks settle in for an afternoon or evening at one stage.
 Others move around according to the schedule to experience the various venues, performances, and audiences.
 There are sunny and shaded stages, and there will be smiling faces all around.
 With a Family Activities Area, Crafts Demonstrations, savory ethnic foods, and so much more, everyone enjoys it “their way”.

 Who’s coming to this year’s festival?